On this page

 From Markdown to HTML

-After remark-rehype transforms the tree, math nodes become HTML elements with special classes:
+When remark-rehype transforms the tree from mdast to hast, math nodes become HTML elements with special classes:

 html